MediativeCreative/Component-Accordion/README.md

 This is an accordion!

-Simply place all your content in the <dd> tags and your titles in the <dt> tags.
+Simply place all your content in the dd tags and your titles in the dt tags of the HTML.
 You can view it [here](https://mediativecreative.github.io/Component-Accordion/)

 CSS: